Hofstede’s 6 Cultural Dimensions Examples

 Indulgent Versus Restraint

 The two additional dimensions of global cultural differences are high context versus low context and monochronic versus polychronic time.
-In 1976, Edward T. Hall introduced these cultural dimensions that differentiate one from another nation.
+In 1976, Edward T. Hall introduced these cultural dimensions that distinguish one nation from another.

 High Context Vs. Low Context

-Low Context: Low-context members want facts a clear, direct communication.
-Messages are explicit, factual, and objective—for example the US, England, and Germany.
+Low Context: Low-context members want facts and clear, direct communication.
+Messages are explicit, factual, and objective—for example, the US, England, and Germany.

 Monochronic Versus Polychronic